AnggaR96s/Reforestation/README.md

-## Where do sheep go to get their hair cut?
-The baa-baa shop.
+## When do doctors get angry?
+When they run out of patients.